ossrs/srs-docs/src/pages/faq.md

 * Questions about HLS/DASH/VoD/DVR distribution clusters?
   > 1. These are all HTTP files, and for HTTP file distribution clusters, it is recommended to use NGINX.
 Please refer to [HLS Cluster](/docs/v4/doc/sample-hls-cluster)
   > 1. You can use NGINX in conjunction with SRS Edge to distribute HTTP-FLV, implementing the distribution of all HTTP protocols.
 Please refer to [Nginx For HLS](/docs/v4/doc/nginx-for-hls#work-with-srs-edge-server)
+* SRS source cluster, multi-stream hot backup, stream switching, push stream disaster recovery, questions about live stream disaster recovery and switching, refer to [link](https://stackoverflow.com/a/70629002/17679565).
+* How can you build a server network to provide nearby services and expand server capacity?
+You can use the SRS Edge cluster as a solution.
+For more information, refer to this [link](https://stackoverflow.com/a/71030396/17679565).

 <a name="console"></a>